jacobfielder/mini-siem-lab/README.md

 	- Print to the console
 	- Send an alert to a configured Slack channel

+## 📁 Files
+- log_monitor.py – Main script that does the log reading and detection
+- alert_engine.py – Sends messages to Slack
+- test_logs/auth.log – A sample log file you can test with
+- requirements.txt – Python libraries you need
+- README.md – This file

 ## 🧠 What I Learned

 - How to parse Linux SSH logs using **Python**